-A NOC engineer is responsible for the overall performance and maintenance of NOC systems.
+A NOC engineer is primarily responsible for setting up, managing and monitoring a network from any centralized location.
 They perform a back-end role and have experience with servers, networking and IT work.
 Let’s take a closer look at the role of a NOC engineer!

 What is NOC?

 In a fully connected world, ensuring the quality and uptime of the telecommunications infrastructure requires special attention.
 Network Operations Centers or NOCs, are intelligence powerhouses where all data on network performance is collected and tracked.

 This requires a truly reliable IT center, from displays to software, to sophisticated equipment that produces visualizations of the networks that IT specialists are responsible for.